Tax incidence: Tax burden analysis

+Such consumer channels can be summarized as effective tax rates that include direct household taxes (income and payroll) and consumer-facing taxes embedded in prices (excise taxes, customs duties, and any modeled consumer share of business taxes).

 Assessment

 Assessing tax incidence is a major economics subfield within the field of public finance.

 Most public finance economists acknowledge that nominal tax incidence (i.e. who writes the check to pay a tax) is not necessarily identical to actual economic burden of the tax, but disagree greatly among themselves on the extent to which market forces disturb the nominal tax incidence of various types of taxes in various circumstances.

 The effects of certain kinds of taxes, for example, the property tax, including their economic incidence, efficiency properties and distributional implications, have been the subject of a long and contentious debate among economists.

 The empirical evidence tends to support different economic models under different circumstances.
 For example, empirical evidence on property tax incidents tends to support one economic model, known as the "benefit tax" view in suburban areas, while tending to support another economic model, known as the "capital tax" view in urban and rural areas.

 There is an inherent conflict in any model between considering many factors, which complicates the model and makes it hard to apply, and using a simple model, which may limit the circumstances in which its predictions are empirically useful.